 Tumbler Idlis started as an alternative of these Udupi style khottos.
 People who lived in urban places and could not have access to fresh jackfruit leaves started making the same in stainless steel tumblers.
 In Tamilnadu, the famous Kacheepuram Idli which used to be traditionally made in lotus leaves are these days made in tumblers or in a flat vessel.
 I have seen some brands of popular cookware selling tumbler idli set.
 The set has a steamer pot with 7-8 small steel tumblers.
 You don’t need to invest in all those.
 Just use the regular tumblers in your kitchen.
 One of my friends used to make these tumbler idlis when she first moved to Canada because she did not have the regular idli stand.
 This idea can be used by North Indian friends, friends abroad or bachelors who do not want to invest in a separate idli stand.
-It can also be used as an alternative option of presenting the regular idlis and make it more interesting.
+It can also be used as an alternative option of presenting the regular idlis made with the idli batter and make it more interesting.

 Recipe for making Tumbler Idli